iplaisier/ml-example/README.md

-This repository serves the goal of showing a simple and classic machine learning example, to indicate my abbility of the usage of PyTorch.
+This repository serves the goal of showing a simple and classic machine learning example, to indicate my ability of the usage of PyTorch.

 # Example: Digit recognition using the MNIST data set
 notebook: MNIST_digitrecognition.ipynb